 It’s true that most people can’t get out of Costco for less than $100 — so don’t be a statistic.

 Make a list of a few items you know are cheapest at Costco, like string cheese and bagged broccoli, and then stick to your list no matter what.
 Eat samples, browse around, or do whatever else makes you feel like you’re getting your Costco kick.
 But don’t buy anything that’s not on your list!

 20. Learn how to pack so you never pay to check bags on a flight again.

 Save yourself between $25 – $50 per bag per person when you travel because you know how to pack your clothes when you travel.

 For example, when you wear your heaviest and most bulky items on the plane, you’re not even “packing” them.
 Also, try putting your bulky personal care items into smaller “travel size” compartments (like a contact case!).
 Or how about only bringing one pair of shoes?

 After all, if you’re traveling with your kids, you could buy yourself a new pair of sandals at your destination with the $100+ you saved on luggage fees.

-21. Get yourself an Air Fryer already!
-It’ll save you on eating out.
+21. Get yourself an air fryer already!
+It’ll save you from eating out.